How to counter Democratic obstruction of Trump nominees

 Sen. James Lankford has presented a resolution that would cut post-cloture debate for most executive branch nominees from 30 hours to just eight.
 It passed the Senate Rules and Administration Committee on a 10-9 straight party line vote.

 Unfortunately, it seems destined to fail in the Senate.
-Sen. Susan Collins says she opposes the Lankford measure.
-With Sen. John McCain absent (and who knows how he would vote if present), the resolution almost surely will fall short of majority support.
+It would require a “nuclear option” to make this rule change.
+Sen. Susan Collins is highly unlikely to buy in.
+With Sen. John McCain absent (and who knows how he would vote if present), the votes almost certainly will not be there.

 But never fear, Amy Klobuchar is on the case.
 She is working with Sen. Roy Blunt to find a bipartisan solution to the gridlock.
 Says Klobuchar, “It’s a big job, but I think we’re up for it.”